MattiasAsplund/spa-builder/README.md

 {packageManager} install
 ```

-Run the fronent dev script.
+Run the frontend dev script.
 Both the client and the server process will start, enabling Hot Reload.

 ```sh
 {packageManager} run dev